Q. How do I enter the 2018 Vitality London 10,000? A. The online entry system for the 2018 Vitality London 10,000 on Monday 28 May is now open.

 Q. Can participants in a wheelchair or similar assistive device be pushed around the course?
 A. No, this is not possible.
 The Vitality London 10,000 is run under British Athletics, World Para Athletics and IAAF rules which do not permit participants to receive any assistance during the event.
 If you are interested in entering either the Racing Chair or Day Chair categories, please contact our Disability Coordinator at firstname.lastname@example.org

 Q.What time does the race start?
-A. Race start times for the 2017 Vitality London 10,000, which will take place on Monday 29 May, will be available in due course.
-The 2016 edition of the race started at 10:00.
+A. The start time for the 2018 Vitality London 10,000 will be available in due course.
 Runners are advised to arrive at least an hour before the race start time in order to get their bearings, find the baggage tents, locate the toilets and find out any last-minute details about the course.